 Finals judges include nationally recognized producers, directors, screenwriting instructors, and produced screenwriters.

 The Big Star Screenwriting Competition is pleased to offer outstanding prize packages to EACH of our category winners, which includes;

-The three finalists and the winning script in each category will also receive prominent placement and recognition on the DSA website (with over 3,500 unique visitors a month and high google rankings for keywords “screenwriting” and “screenwriters,” this is no small prize.
+The five finalists and the winning script in each category will also receive prominent placement and recognition on the DSA website (with over 4,000 unique visitors a month and high google rankings for keywords “screenwriting” and “screenwriters,” this is no small prize.
 A press release blast will also go out to the many industry friends of DSA, including mention in scriptmag.com.
 (Valued at “priceless”)

 1. Screenplays must be written in English, in feature format, and of a length no less than 85 pages and no more than 120 pages.
 (No exceptions will be made.)
 Screenplays must be in 12 point Courier font and pages must be numbered.
 All submissions must be in PDF format.
 Only online submissions will be accepted, and any revisions after submission will not be accepted.
 Deadlines are 11:59 PM on the posted dates.

 2. Submissions must be the original work of the entrant(s) and may not be based, in whole or in part, on any other fiction or non-fiction material, published or unpublished, produced or unproduced.